keycloak/keycloak/testsuite/integration-arquillian/tests/other/server-config-migration/README.md

 `maven-exec-plugin` is used to read migrated configs and saves the output to `${project.build.directory}/migrated-${config.name}.txt`

 ### `default-test`
-`org.keycloak.test.config.migrationConfigMigrationTest` is executed.
+`org.keycloak.test.config.migration.ConfigMigrationTest` is executed.
 It compares generated outputs from ${project.build.directory}

 If config outputs don't equal to each other, **by default** the test will compare outputs more deeply to get more readable output.
 It fails on first found difference.